xi-project/xi-netvisor/README.md

 All _Resources_ should extend `Xi\Netvisor\Resource\Xml\Root` and implement `getDtdPath()` to return a file path which points to a correct DTD file (used for validation).

-Resource's mandatory parameters are set in the constructor.
+Resource's mandatory parameters are given in the constructor.
 Optional values can be set via setters.

 #### SalesInvoice